Integrate climate science in your teaching and use these educational resources to teach topics such as:

 Biogechemical Cycles, The Carbon Cycle, Atomic Number, Atomic Mass, Isotopes, Molecular Structure of Compounds, The Electromagnetic Spectrum, pH Scale, Acids and Bases, Ocean Acidification, Chemical Weathering, The Urey Reaction, Carbon Chemistry and more.

 A reading that explains the phase diagrams of water on Earth, Mars, and Venus and discusses the water vapor feedback mechanism in the atmospheres of these planets that influences the greenhouse effect.
-You may also
+Students will be

 A classroom activity that teaches students about the different atmospheric aerosols and gases released during volcanic eruptions and how they can affect climate.
-You may also be interested in Lesson Plan: Photosynthetic Pathways and… Lesson
+Students will analyse the data of emissions of water vapour, carbon dioxide

 A visualization that allows students to explore changes in the pH levels of oceans for different levels of atmospheric CO2.
 It includes visualizations of CO2 concentrations corresponding to various emission scenarios of the Intergovernmental Panel

 A video micro-lecture that explains carbonate buffering in the ocean.
 It includes discussions on the changes in the chemical composition of the ocean caused by a higher concentration of dissolved CO2, ocean acidification and the

 A micro-lecture that describes the vibrational modes of polyatomic molecules, how these modes determine whether the molecules are IR inactive or IR active and explains why most IR active polyatomic gas molecules are greenhouse gases.

 A reading that discusses how chemical bonds in molecules respond to incident IR light and absorb IR energy during certain modes of vibration.
 The reading includes discussions on the vibrational modes of water vapor and